cristicmf/dao/README.md

 ##### Docs

-NOTE: You need [NaturalDocs](http://www.naturaldocs.org/) on your path to build html documentation (shell script version, not .bat).
+NOTE: You need [NaturalDocs](http://www.naturaldocs.org/) and `jsdoc` on your path to build html documentation.

 Gulp: `$ gulp htmldoc:all`